 Now that we know the cost of each point, we can start delving into what these points actually do for you.

-The goal of points is to increase the initial owner investment in the Riverside property, which means you’ll have greater equity in the home when you close.
+The goal of points is to increase the initial owner investment in the San Bernardino property, which means you’ll have greater equity in the home when you close.
 If you’ve taken out a 20- or 30-year mortgage with the intention of staying in your home for the duration of the loan, you’ll only benefit financially as time goes on.

 Purchasing points is one of the most effective strategies to obtain an advantage in negotiating a lower interest rate; a lower interest rate means paying less money each month to your lender in exchange for them granting you access to the borrowed funds.